DanWhalen/TimeCalc/README.md

 To run TimeCalc:
 1. Download "TimeCalc.zip" from this repository
 2. Unzip "TimeCalc.zip"
-3. Open the TimeCalc folder, and double-click the file labeled "TimeCalc.exe"
+3. Navigate to the TimeCalc -> Program folder, and double-click the file labeled "TIMECALC.exe"